-- If you are using air for pneumatic purposes (to power tools, machinery, and conveyors), then a standard particulate filter may provide sufficient filtration.
-Choose a basic coalescing inline filter to also remove oil mists.
+- If you are using air for pneumatic purposes (to power tools, machinery and conveyors), then a standard particulate filter may provide sufficient filtration.
+Choose a basic utility coalescing inline filter to also remove oil mists.

 - Paint lines and similar applications require a higher degree of purity, with particulate removal down to 0.1 micron and very low levels of oil carryover.
 High-efficiency coalescing inline filters can provide this level of purity.

 - Processes such as food processing, pharmaceuticals and nutraceuticals, and medical applications require compressed air of very high purity.
-Adding activated carbon filtration will remove gases and vapors from the air.
+Adding activated carbon filtration will remove gasses and vapors from the air.

 Inline compressed air filters can be placed anywhere in the compressed air piping systems.
 Some of the most common placements are the following:

-Depending on your application and air purity requirements, you may install multiple inline filters at different places in your system.
+Depending on your application and air purity requirements, you may install multiple inline filters sequentially or at different places in your system.
 Inline filtration can be easily configured to your specific needs.

 Filtering compressed air before it enters the main distribution piping is usually the most efficient solution.
 Point-of-use inline filtration can be costly to install and maintain.
 Efficient inline filtration of air before it enters the compressed air distribution system can usually eliminate the need for point-of-use filtration.

 How Often Should You Change the Inline Filter for Your Air Compressor?